 Base Salary.
 In determining base salary, the Compensation and Human Resources Committee primarily considers (1) executive compensation survey results from Radford, which generally reports a compensation range for each position, (2) compensation data of our peer group companies prepared and analyzed by our independent compensation consultants, and (3) individual performance and contributions.
-In evaluating individual executive performance and contributions, the Compensation and Human Resources Committee also considered to what extent the executive:
+In evaluating individual executive performance and contributions, the Compensation and Human Resources Committee also considers to what extent the executive:

-- Sustains a high level of performance; - Demonstrates success in contributing toward ViaSat's achievement of key financial and other business objectives; - Has a proven ability to help create stockholder value; and - Possesses highly developed skills and abilities critical to ViaSat's success.
+- sustains a high level of performance; - demonstrates success in contributing toward ViaSat's achievement of key financial and other business objectives; - has a proven ability to help create stockholder value; and - possesses highly developed skills and abilities critical to ViaSat's success.

-After also considering ViaSat's recent financial performance, total executive compensation, and confirming affordability under ViaSat's financial plan, the Compensation and Human Resources Committee set new base salaries for each of the executives.
-The following table describes the base salaries for fiscal year 2008 and fiscal year 2009 for each of our Named Executive Officers.
+After also considering ViaSat's recent financial performance, total executive compensation, and confirming affordability under ViaSat's financial plan, the Compensation and Human Resources Committee set new base salaries for each of the executive officers.
+The following table describes the base salaries for fiscal year 2009 and fiscal year 2010 for each of our Named Executive Officers.

-Fiscal Year 2008 and Fiscal Year 2009 Base Salary
+Fiscal Year 2009 and Fiscal Year 2010 Base Salary

-Executive Fiscal Year 2008 Base Salary Fiscal Year 2009 Base Salary Percentage Increase
+Executive Fiscal Year 2009 Base Salary (\$) Fiscal Year 2010 Base Salary (\$) Percentage Increase (%)

-Mark D. Dankberg \$580,000 \$640,000 10.3%
+Mark D. Dankberg 640,000 700,000 9.4

 Chairman and

 Chief Executive Officer

-Richard A. Baldridge \$445,000 \$490,000 10.1%
+Richard A. Baldridge 490,000 530,000 8.2

 President and

 Chief Operating Officer

-Ronald G. Wangerin \$325,000 \$355,000 9.2%
+Ronald G. Wangerin 355,000 370,000 4.2

 Vice President and

 Chief Financial Officer

-Steven R. Hart \$280,000 \$305,000 8.9%
+Steven R. Hart 305,000 315,000 3.3

 Vice President and

 Chief Technical Officer

-Mark J. Miller \$250,000 \$290,000 16.0%
+Mark J. Miller 290,000 305,000 5.2

 Vice President and

 Chief Technical Officer

 Annual Cash Bonuses.
+Consistent with our overall compensation objectives of linking compensation to performance, aligning executive compensation with stockholder interests and attracting and retaining top level executive officers in our industry, our Compensation and Human Resources Committee approved annual cash bonuses for fiscal year 2009.
 Under our executive compensation program, targets for cash bonuses are established as a percentage of base salary and actual award amounts are determined primarily based on the achievement of certain company financial results and individual performance metrics.
-Historically, the amount for annual cash bonuses is determined by the Compensation and Human Resources Committee primarily based on industry compensation surveys (and validated with compensation data from peer group companies).
-Based on our compensation philosophy and objectives, the cash bonus targets for executives are generally set between the market 50th and the 75th percentiles of the compensation range for each position (based on industry compensation data).
-These target bonus amounts are based in part on the Compensation and Human Resources Committee's review of cash bonus payments made to similarly situated executives of other surveyed companies, as reported in the survey data reviewed by the Compensation and Human Resources Committee and described above.
+For fiscal year 2009, the target amount for annual cash bonuses was determined by the Compensation and Human Resources Committee primarily based on industry compensation surveys (and validated with compensation data from peer group companies).
 In addition, in determining the target bonus amounts, the Compensation and Human Resources Committee also considered the expected individual contributions of each executive toward the overall success of the company.
-Consistent with the company's compensation philosophy, annual cash bonuses are subject to affordability based on ViaSat's financial results.
+Consistent with our compensation philosophy discussed above, annual cash bonuses are subject to affordability criteria based on ViaSat's financial results.